DevOmniOneID/did-orchestrator-server/docs/api/Orchestrator_API.md

 ## 1. Overview

 This document defines the API provided by the Orchestrator service.
-The Orchestrator is responsible for managing the startup, stop, status checks, and configuration management of various services.
+The Orchestrator is responsible for managing the startup, shutdown, status checks, and configuration management of various services.

 ---